Civil Asset Forfeiture: Un-American Greed

 It is certainly true that law enforcement budgets are stretched.
 But there’s little to no oversight over the funds collected from forfeiture.
 In Hunt County, Texas, patrol cops were “scoring bonuses of up to $26,000 a year, straight from the forfeiture fund.”
 In Atlanta’s Fulton County, the district attorney’s office allegedly spent forfeiture funds on “a Christmas party, flowers, a security system for the district attorney’s home and assorted yummies including ‘mini-crab cake in a champagne sauce.'”
 County DA Paul Howard explained that such expenditures “have reduced turnover and improved morale.”
 You can find more examples of forfeiture proceeds abuse here.

 Justice, Philly Style

 In researching civil asset forfeiture, I owe much gratitude to author Sarah Stillman and her lengthy, groundbreaking article published by The New Yorker on August 12, 2013, titled “Taken,” which refers to “Americans who haven’t been charged with wrongdoing [who] can be stripped of their cash, cars and even homes.”
-Examples abound of forfeiture abuse, but mine will come from The New Yorker article.
+Examples abound of forfeiture abuse.
 Here’s one: